 Insulating your house is like wearing a winter jacket- it helps you keep the heat inside.
 This creates comfort and cuts down your heating costs.
-If you live in an old house, as we do, then you might ask: which part of the house loses how much heat?
-Renovators are often unsure as to where insulation is best put to save on heating costs.
+If you live in an old house, as many do, then you might ask: which part of the house loses how much heat?
+Renovators are often unsure where insulation is best put to save on heating costs.

 Below, we checked out for you different options to insulate your home and stay warmer and more comfortable inside your building.
 In New Zealand it is now a regulation for all rental properties to have underfloor and roof insulation (2).

 (1) Building Performance NZ, 'R-values for common construction types', NZ Ministry of Business, Innovation and Employment, November 2019

 (2) Tenancy Services, 'Current insulation regulations', NZ Ministry of Business, Innovation and Employment, November 2019

 Sheep wool is a fantastic natural insulation material that is renewable and low on carbon emissions in its production.
 Sheep wool is warm, and the production tends to benefit our local manufacturers.